jschneider98/uiwatcher-docs/README.md

 ```

 #### UiViewer.update()
 Updates the current view.
-Applying any filter options and then re-drawing all the data visualisations.
+Applying any filter options and then re-drawing all the data visualizations.

 ```
 viewer.update();